karma-runner/karma/docs/dev/06-git-commit-msg.md

 to assign to a single component), in which case the parentheses are omitted.
 In smaller projects such as Karma plugins, the `<scope>` is empty.

+The scope part is useful to know which part of your project is impacted by the change but it can be difficult to know what can be put in it.
+It would then be useful to list the scopes that your project have in your README.

 ## Message body
 * uses the imperative, present tense: “change” not “changed” nor “changes”